 Prey animals have more than one bite target (red dots, when targeted).
 Different bite locations do different amounts of damage and have different levels of risk to you.
 See Main Quest: Learn to Hunt for biting strategies and hints.

-EATING and CARRYING FOOD
+EATING and CARRYING FOOD and DRINKING

 EAT: Tap the SPACEBAR when you see the green BITE icon (jaws) that appears when you can eat a carcass.